MvRens/Tapeti/docs/indepth.rst

 .. note:: This does not indicate whether the connection was closed by the application or lost unexpectedly, either scenario will cancel the token.
 This is by design, as any message in-flight will be put back on the queue and redelivered anyways.

+.. note:: Running message handlers will block channel re-creation, it is therefore highly recommended to implement this in your message handlers if there is any chance they will run for more than a few seconds.

 Internally this CancellationToken is called ChannelClosed, but any name can be used.
 For example:

 ::